bennyp85/sit320-advanced-algorithms/module 2/module-two-tasks.md

    - Introduce the problem, your approach, and the main features of your implementation.
    - Discuss the principles you've applied and give brief examples from your code.
    - A screen recording software like OBS Studio or Screencast-O-Matic can be handy.
 Show your code running, demonstrate its features, and walk through a few important code segments.

-#### Summary of Learning:
-   - Reflect on the entire process: the initial understanding of the task, challenges faced, what you've learned about design principles, and any feedback or insights from peers/tutors.
-   - Mention how the interaction with tools (like ChatGPT) aided in your understanding.
-   - Highlight any 'aha' moments or points of confusion that you managed to clarify. **push functions up**

-Finally, do a quick self-review:
-   - Run the game in all configurations to ensure everything works smoothly.
-   - Check if the game handles edge cases or unexpected inputs gracefully.
-   - Ensure that your code is well-documented, especially in parts where design principles are applied.